tvrusso/Xyce_qucs-s_Examples/02-DiodeClipper/README.md

 Guide.
 We also demonstrate use of native qucs-s graphing of results and proper use of parameter sweeps.

-### DC example drips a qucs-s bug in versions older than 0.0.21
+### DC example trips a qucs-s bug in versions older than 0.0.21

 As noted in the SuperSimpleDC example, versions of qucs-s prior to version 0.0.21 have a bug in netlist generation for DC sweeps, which